pedro000p/NFS_WebTool/README.md

 -------------------

-The folder structure, inside the Master *isilon_frontend*, to work properly should stay like the following after the installed dependencies:
+The folder structure, inside the Master *NFS_WebTool*, to work properly should stay like the following after the installed dependencies:

     .
     ├── clients.php